 - It defines your desired asset allocation.
-This is the keystone to a solid IPS, and if you don’t want to bother with creating an IPS document, you should at least start with a sensible asset allocation.
+This is the keystone to a solid IPS, and if you don’t want to bother with creating an IPS document, you should at least start by coming up with a sensible asset allocation and writing it down.

-- It will force you to define your goals, and make a realistic plan to help you achieve them.
+- Creating an investor policy statement forces you to define your goals and make a realistic plan to help you achieve them.
 In my experience, it’s way tougher to get somewhere if you don’t know where you’re going or what mode of transportation you’ll be using.

 - An IPS will make you less likely to jump from one investment to another.
 Investing with emotion and acting on recent performance data causes many a casual investor to chase returns, buy high, and sell low.
 These activities will decrease long-term returns and make reaching your goals more difficult and less likely to happen.
 Sticking with your IPS and updating it infrequently will help you “stay the course” and avoid costly mistakes.